 Rules of the Board of Aldermen pertaining to, but not limited to, Meetings, Order of Business and Procedures, Debate and Decorum, and Voting Procedures.

 The committees specialize on certain issues and can usually focus on the details of a bill more effectively than the full Board.
 The committee meetings are usually announced a week ahead of time and are all open to the public.
 There are 15 standing committees within the Board of Aldermen:

-The Conventions, Tourism, Arts & Humanities Committee considers all matters pertaining to the Kiel Auditorium, A.J.
+The Convention and Tourism Committee considers all matters pertaining to the Kiel Auditorium, A.J.
 Cervantes Convention Center, Regional Cultural and Performing Arts Development Commission, the Convention and Tourism Fund, St. Louis Regional Convention and Visitors Commission, the Regional Convention and Sports Complex Authority and other related matters.